 After completing its interaction with the resource owner, the authorization server directs the resource owner's user-agent back to the client.
-The authorization server redirects the useragent to the client's redirection URI previously established with the authorization server during the client registration process.
+The authorization server redirects the user-agent to the client's redirection endpoint previously established with the authorization server during the client registration process or when initiating the authorization request.

-The redirection URI MUST be an absolute URI as defined by [RFC3986] section 4.3, MAY include a query component which MUST be retained by the authorization server when adding additional query parameters, and MUST NOT include a fragment component.
+The redirection endpoint URI MUST be an absolute URI as defined by [RFC3986] section 4.3, MAY include a query component which MUST be retained by the authorization server when adding additional query parameters, and MUST NOT include a fragment component.